microbolt-guide/website/pages/index.en-US.md

 ## Community

-This is a community project.
+This is NOT a community project. `doitwithnotepad` retain the final say in disputes or arguments within the community.

 Find help and other MicroBolt users on the following platforms: